backstage/backstage/docs/plugins/guides/meta.md

 ## Writing Guidelines

-The goal of these docs is to provide a comprehensive set of guides that developers + admins can use to initially get quickly up to speed with plugin development, and then refer to as they're developing their own plugins.
+The goal of these docs is to provide a comprehensive set of guides that developers + admins can use to quickly get up to speed with plugin development, and then refer to as they're developing their own plugins.

-A user that finishes all of these guides will feel comfortable implementing plugins on their own for 90% of cases.
-For the remaining 10%, they will know where to find help (Discord, Github, source code).
+A user that finishes all of these guides will feel comfortable implementing plugins on their own.
+If additional assistance is required, they should be referred to other sources of information such as Discord, GitHub, source code, or documentation for further support.
 The user will also understand why/when to build their own plugins, inner-sourcing their developer portal and contributing internal plugins back to the open-source project.

 At the same time, not all users will finish the docs or they may come back to them as required.
 Individual guides should have strong "abstracts" (what will I learn by reading this guide), table of contents, and "next steps" (what do I need to do next) to guide users to read the most important pieces for their work.